WVam/toolscript-docs/AACS-Code-Editor.md

 ## Pinpointer

-Certain Instructions, such as SelectSpot, require x and y coordinates on the game screen to function as intended.
+Certain Instructions, such as [SelectSpot](SelectSpot.md), require x and y coordinates on the game screen to function as intended.
 The pinpointer is a tool to allow you to easily find and record these coordinates.

 ![](./Images/Editor/Pinpointer2.png)

 Moving your cursor over the black area in the pinpointer will display the X and Y coordinates of it as if it were on the game screen.
-Left-clicking the screen will place a SelectSpot Instruction in the script with the cursor's coordinates already inputted as parameters.
+Left-clicking the screen will place a [SelectSpot](SelectSpot.md) Instruction in the script with the coordinates of the cursor already inputted as parameters.
 Right-clicking will allow you to change the background of the pinpointer.

 ## Compiler Instructions and Script Inclusion